nvanbaak/profile-page/README.md

 ##  Responsive Web Design

 A key objective for this project was making the web pages mobile-responsive.
-This mattered most in two cases, the collapsable navbar, and the porfolio page.
+This mattered most in two cases, the collapsible navbar, and the porfolio page.

 ### Collapsing navbar